Compagnies franches de la marine: Genesis

 The French colonial forces are believed to date to the establishment in 1622 by Cardinal Richelieu of the hundred Compagnies Ordinaires de la Mer.
-These units served as soldiers on board naval vessels of the Marine Royal.
+These units served as soldiers on board naval vessels of the French Navy.
 Desertions, floods, lack of funds and governmental interest considerably reduced their effectiveness.
 In 1626 Richelieu created the Régiment la Marine, of which he was the owner and honorary commandant.
 The regiment demonstrated its capability in limited battles along the provincial coast up to the Lérins Islands, near Cannes, and in the Bay of Biscay.

 Richelieu created other regiments to sustain the effort of French colonization in New France.
 The first supported national efforts in the Antilles; the first French colonizers arrived in the islands of Guadeloupe and Martinique (named by the French) in the year 1630.
 The period of service of the regiments varied: Régiment du Havre (1636-1642), Régiment des Îles (garrisoned at îles de Ré and Oléron in 1636-1663), and the régiment des Galères garrisoned at Toulon.
 Louis XIII created the Régiment des Vaisseaux (1638-1643).

 The latter was reformed by Cardinal Mazarin in 1664 and renamed as Régiment Vaisseau-Mazarin.
 The regiment was designated Régiment Vaisseau-Provence in 1658, then Régiment Royal-Vaisseaux in 1669.

 In 1669, Jean-Baptiste Colbert State Secretary of the Navy (secrétaire d'État de la Marine) and avid developer of the marine royal (French Royal Navy) and colonial efforts, created two regiments: Régiment Royal–La Marine and the Régiment de l'Amiral; their forces were distributed among naval installations at Dunkerque, le Havre, Brest, Rochefort, and Toulon.
 For the first time they wore the grey-white uniform with blue vest, which became traditional for them.